 Take the Licensing Exams

 Check with your state insurance department to determine the options available in your state for taking the health insurance licensing exams.
-To pass, you’ll need a score of 70% or higher (you can re-take the exam up to five times over a year if required).
+To pass, you’ll need a score of 70% or higher.
+There is no limit to the number of times you can take the exam in a year.
 Exam fees vary from state to state, but most fall between $50-$75.

 You will need a resident license to sell in your state and a non-resident license in other states.
 Visit the National Insurance Producer Registry (NIPR) for more information.